Michelle Pfeiffer: 1990s

-Subsequent performances included Rose Cook Lewis in the film adaptation of Jane Smiley's Pulitzer Prize-winning novel A Thousand Acres (1997) with Jessica Lange and Jennifer Jason Leigh; Beth Cappadora in The Deep End of the Ocean (1998) about a married couple who found their son who was kidnapped nine years ago; Titania the Queen of the Fairies in A Midsummer Night's Dream (1999) with Kevin Kline, Rupert Everett and Stanley Tucci; and Katie Jordan in Rob Reiner's comedy drama The Story of Us (1999) with Bruce Willis.
-A Thousand Acres and The Deep End of the Ocean were also produced by Via Rosa Productions.
-Pfeiffer voiced Tzipporah, a shepherdess who becomes the wife of Moses (voiced by Val Kilmer), in DreamWorks Animation's The Prince of Egypt (1998), a musical adaptation based on the Book of Exodus.
-She also recorded the film's theme song "When You Believe", for which songwriter Stephen Schwartz won the Academy Award for Best Original Song.
-The Prince of Egypt was released to critical and commercial success, but Kenneth Turan found the film's modernization of Pfeiffer's character into a "feisty protofeminist" to be problematic.
+Subsequent performances included Rose Cook Lewis in the film adaptation of Jane Smiley's Pulitzer Prize-winning novel A Thousand Acres (1997); Beth Cappadora in The Deep End of the Ocean (1998); Titania, the Queen of the Fairies, in A Midsummer Night's Dream (1999); and Katie Jordan in Rob Reiner's comedy drama The Story of Us (1999).
+A Thousand Acres and The Deep End of the Ocean were produced by Via Rosa Productions.
+Pfeiffer voiced Tzipporah, a shepherdess who becomes the wife of Moses, in DreamWorks Animation's The Prince of Egypt (1998), a musical adaptation based on the Book of Exodus.
+She also recorded the film's theme song, "When You Believe".

 2000s

 Pfeiffer began to dissolve her film production company, Via Rosa Productions, in 1999, and moved into semi-retirement to spend more quality time with her children and family.
-Pfeiffer handed her producing partner Guinzburg one final film to produce under the Via Rosa Productions header.
-The film was called Original Sin (2001).
-It was originally intended to star Pfeiffer, who later changed her mind as she was looking to work less for a while.
-The film was produced by her company, but instead starred Angelina Jolie and Antonio Banderas.
+One of the company's final productions before disbanding was Original Sin (2001), an adaptation of Cornell Woolrich's 1947 novel Waltz into Darkness, starring Angelina Jolie.

-In What Lies Beneath (2000), a Hitchcockian thriller directed by Robert Zemeckis, Pfeiffer and Harrison Ford starred as a well-to-do couple who experience a strange haunting that uncovers secrets about their past.
-While critical response towards the film was mixed, it opened atop at the box office, and went on to gross $291 million worldwide.
-She then accepted the role of Rita Harrison, a highly strung lawyer helping a father with a developmental disability, in the drama I Am Sam (2001), with Sean Penn.
-Despite grossing $97.8 million worldwide, the film was unfavorably reviewed by critics; Seattle Post-Intelligencer wrote: "Pfeiffer, apparently stymied by the bland clichés that prop up her screechy role, delivers her flattest, phoniest performance ever."
-Meanwhile, SF Gate observed: "In one scene, she breaks down in tears as she unburdens herself to him about her miserable life.
-It's hard not to cringe, watching this emotionally ready actress fling herself headlong into false material."
+As the 2000s began, journalists noted a shift in Pfeiffer's career as she increasingly played mothers and wives.
+In Robert Zemeckis's thriller What Lies Beneath (2000), Pfeiffer starred opposite Harrison Ford as one-half of a couple who discovers that their lakeside house is haunted.
+The film marked Pfeiffer's first horror role, and she commanded a salary of $10 million.
+Pfeiffer's severe fear of water led the studio to hire a scuba diver to help her prepare for the film's several underwater scenes.
+Her performance was praised by critics.
+What Lies Beneath was a commercial success despite mixed reviews, becoming Pfeiffer's biggest hit since Batman Returns (1992), and helping reverse a string of recent box-office disappointments.
+In 2001's I Am Sam, Pfeiffer played a lawyer helping a father with a developmental disability, portrayed by Sean Penn, fight for custody of his daughter.
+For research, she visited a Los Angeles center serving people with developmental disabilities.
+Despite performing well at the box office and earning Penn an Academy Award nomination, the film received unfavorable reviews; critics found Pfeiffer's performance hindered by a stereotypical, underdeveloped character, with some describing her portrayal as out of place within the film's tone.'
+Sean Axmaker of the Seattle Post-Intelligencer said she "delivers her flattest, phoniest performance ever".